Thursday, 30 May 2019

 To think that people who are physically men are really women is sheer nonsense, and the same goes for those who are physically women and claim to be men.
 We can’t separate our identity and our physicality in this way.

-Intersexes are people who are born with both male and female genitals, and apparently about one in 2000 new-born babies falls into this category.
+For anyone who doesn’t know, intersexes are people who are born with both male and female genitals, and apparently about one in 2000 new-born babies falls into this category.
 Operations are often performed on intersex babies and children to remove one set of genitals.
-Usually, either the male or female genitals are much more pronounced than the others, so deciding what operation to perform is quite straightforward.
-In some cases, however, the male and female genitals are about equally developed.

-This is a very complex issue.
-Anyway, to cut a long story short, it seems that sometimes the wrong operation is performed on babies and children.
-And even when there is no operation, it seems that mistakes are sometimes made regarding what gender the child is raised as.
+However, it seems that occasionally the wrong operation is performed.
+And even when there is no operation, it seems that mistakes are sometimes made regarding whether to raise the child as a boy or a girl.

-In cases like these, I do believe that there is a legitimate place for a kind of transgendering.
-In such cases, this has nothing to do with accepting that there is a difference between physical sex and gender identity.
+In cases like these, I do believe that there is a legitimate place for a kind of sex-change or a switch in the sex that a person identifies as.
+In such cases, this has nothing to do with accepting that there is a difference between physical sex and ‘gender identity’.
 It is simply about correcting a mistake that has already been made.

 Accusation: